aicers/crusher/README.md

 In these commands:

 - `<CONFIG_PATH>` is the path to your TOML configuration file.
+  - If not provided, Crusher runs in remote mode:
+    - Attempts to fetch the configuration from the Manager server on startup.
+    - Updates the configuration upon a request from the Manager server.
+    - If an error occurs, waits for an updated configuration from the Manager server.
+  - If provided, Crusher runs in local mode, which ignores configuration updates from the Manager server.
 - `<CERT_PATH>` is the path to the certificate file for the current module.
 - `<KEY_PATH>` is the path to the private key file for the current module.
 - `<CA_CERTS_PATH>` is a CA certificate files.
 Multiple CA certificates can be